OngondoG/hello/README.md

 # hello
-A simple test for using git
+A simple test for using git and its usage